4 Filtering Practices for NuGet.org

 Using tools like ProGet, you can set up connector filters between your private repository and open-source repositories (e.g. NuGet.org).
 You can then set these filters to automatically approve or deny packages.

-Packages that are infrequently updated, but are important to development (like NEwtonsoft.Json, for example), don’t need to automatically approved or denied.
+Packages that are infrequently updated, but are important to development (like NEwtonsoft.Json, for example), don’t need to be automatically approved or denied.

 It’s better to have infrequently updated packages go through a manual approval process, so they can be more thoroughly examined.
 This ensures nothing major is missed that may affect your development.